 Compulsory mediation (where employers are compelled to attend) would greatly improve the efficient resolution of complaints and avoid the expense and delay of unnecessary court actions for small underpayments matters.
-There is currently no provision in the FW Act that obliges employers to attend mediations conducted by the FWO.
+There is currently no provision in the FW Act that obliges or incentivises employers to attend mediations conducted by the FWO.

-Ideally, the FWO would have powers to make binding determinations where mediation is unsuccessful, to further facilitate cost-effective and efficient resolution of entitlements disputes.
+Ideally, in addition to compulsory mediation, the FWO would have powers to make binding determinations where mediation is unsuccessful, to further facilitate cost-effective and efficient resolution of entitlements disputes.
 For example, if an employer refuses to attend, the FWO should have the power to make an order in the Applicant's favour.
-This should similarly be the case in circumstances where there is a dispute - the FWO should be empowered to make a binding determination.
+This should also occur in circumstances where there is a dispute - the FWO should be empowered to make a binding determination.

-Similarly to the Financial Ombudsman Service (FOS), the Applicant should be able to determine whether or not they accept the binding determination.
+Like the Australian Financial Complaints Authority (AFCA), the Applicant should be able to determine whether or not they accept the binding determination.
 If they do not accept it, they retain the option of proceeding to Court.
 Importantly, the FWO should also be empowered to hold individual directors jointly and severally liable for any amount owing, including penalties.
 Again, this will act as an incentive to resolve disputes sooner.

-The FOS allocates a case owner to each matter within its jurisdiction.
-The case owner reviews the file and contacts each of the parties to clarify issues/request further information.
-The case owner will try and assist parties to resolve their issue, but if agreement cannot be reached, the FOS has the power to make a binding determination.
-As the FOS website explains:41
+The ACFA, like FWO, is an independent and impartial ombudsman service.
+In the first instance, AFCA usually refers the matter to the relevant financial firm.
+If this does not resolve the issue, AFCA will review the file and contact each of the parties to clarify issues/request further information.
+AFCA will try and assist parties to resolve their issue, but if agreement cannot be reached, the AFCA has the power to make a binding determination.
+As the AFCA website explains, if informal approaches are unsuccessful: